Bible Versions And Translations

 English Standard Version (ESV)

-The ESV Bible is a relatively new Bible translation that combines Word-For-Word Translation precision and accuracy with literary excellence, beauty, and readability.
+The English Standard Version has since filled the place of the NASB as a “literal” but readable translation.
+It seems to have replaced the NASB for many who prefer a translation on the “literal” end of the continuum.
 First published in 2001, and slightly revised in 2007 and 2011.
 It is a conservative reworking of the more liberal RSV and NRSV translations.
 It was translated by over 100 scholars with J.I.
 Packer as the general editor.
 It is aimed at a 7th grade reading level.
 It is easy to understand, flows naturally, and is good for study.

 (Word-For-Word Translation)